 Contact information: Because of shared rooms, email is the best source of contact: firstname.lastname@example.org

 Cameras, Computers, and PhotoShop are provided for students during class.
 It is not necessary to purchase equipment for the courses.
+If you wish to have advice on camera buying you can find it here.

 Supplies for all Digital Photography Courses: